Cavities in Children

 Some people may get a dry socket after stitches following a tooth extraction.
 Learn about causes, treatment, managing the pain & prevention.

 Do you experience a toothache at night only?
-Learn more about the possible causes, how to manage the pain, and treatment options.
+Learn about the possible causes, home remedies to relieve the pain, & treatment options.